CodeKhanh/online-resume/index.md

 May 2025 – Present

-- Participated in a virtual NASA workforce preparation academy with a focus in teaching space mission concept formulation, engaging in seminars, design reviews, and mentorship with NASA engineers and scientists
+- Participated in a virtual NASA workforce preparation academy with a focus in understanding space mission concept formulation, engaging in seminars, design reviews, and participating in a mentorship with NASA engineers and scientists

 - Collaborated with engineering subteams to design a CAD model for seamless interfacing between the science payload and other spacecraft subsystems